-with $a$'s being bosonic fields and $b$'s and $c$'s fermionic fields; $Da \equiv \prod_{\tau} d^d a(\tau)$ and the same for $b$ and $c$.
-The full measure $Dx Da Db Dc$ is now Poincar\`e invariant.
-In the perturbative approach where $g_{ij}$ is expanded in power series, the ghost action provides new vertices involving ghost and $x$ fields, without derivatives.
+with $a$'s being commuting fields, and $b$'s and $c$'s anticommuting fields; $Da \equiv \prod_{\tau} d^d a(\tau)$ and the same for $b$ and $c$.
+Thus the full measure $Dx Da Db Dc$ is now Poincar\`e invariant.
+In the perturbative approach where $g_{ij}$ is expanded in power series, the ghost action that appears in~\eqref{eq:LY} provides new vertices involving ghosts and $x$ fields, without derivatives.
 These new vertices collaborate in cancelling divergences in Feynman diagrams: the ghost propagator is proportional to $\delta(\tau-\tau')$ and can thus cancel divergences coming from derivatives of the $x$ propagator that involve Dirac deltas as well.